Boris Spassky: World Champion

-In Spassky's first appearance after winning the crown, he placed first at San Juan in October 1969 with 11½/15, one and one-half points clear of second.
+In Spassky's first appearance after winning the crown, he placed first at San Juan, Puerto Rico, in October 1969 with 11½/15, one and one-half points clear of second.
 He then played the annual event at Palma, where he finished fifth with 10/17.
 While Spassky was undefeated and handed tournament victor Larsen one of his three losses, his fourteen draws kept him from seriously contending for first prize, as he came two points behind Larsen.
-In March–April 1970, Spassky played first board for the Soviet side in the celebrated USSR vs World event at Belgrade, where he scored +1−1=1 in the first three rounds against Larsen before Stein replaced him for the final match, as the Soviets won by the odd point, 20½–19½.
+In March–April 1970, Spassky played first board for the Soviet side in the celebrated USSR vs. World event at Belgrade, where he scored +1−1=1 in the first three rounds against Larsen before Stein replaced him for the final match, as the Soviets won by the odd point, 20½–19½.
 He won a quadrangular event at Leiden 1970 with 7/12, a point ahead of Jan Hein Donner, who was followed by Larsen and Botvinnik, the latter of whom was making his final appearance in serious play.
 Spassky shared first at the annual IBM event held in Amsterdam 1970 with Polugaevsky on 11½/15.
 He was third at Gothenburg 1971 with 8/11, behind winners Vlastimil Hort and Ulf Andersson.
 He shared first with Hans Ree at the 1971 Canadian Open in Vancouver.
-In November and December, Spassky finished the year by tying for sixth with Tal, scoring +4−2=11, at the Alekhine Memorial in Moscow, which was won by Stein and Anatoly Karpov, the latter's first top-class success.
+In November and December, Spassky finished the year by tying for sixth with Tal, scoring +4−2=11, at the Alekhine Memorial in Moscow, which was won by Stein and Anatoly Karpov.